 Experts recommend that children visit an orthodontist by age 7 for an evaluation to see if early treatment is advised.
 Some parents may question this timing because most kids haven’t even lost all their baby teeth by that age, wondering if orthodontists are just trying to make a buck.
-This is not the case with most orthodontists, including Dr. Laprade at Laprade Orthodontics in Pawtucket and Lincoln.
+This is not the case with most orthodontists, including Dr. Laprade at Pawtucket Orthodontics in Pawtucket and Lincoln.
 Our goal is to help patients achieve their best smiles, and sometimes early orthodontic intervention is the ideal plan.

 What is two-phase treatment?

 The goal of dividing orthodontic treatment into two phases is to maximize the ability to obtain healthy, functional, and aesthetically appealing results that can be maintained for the rest of the patient’s life.
 Two-phased orthodontic treatment combines straightening the teeth along with changing the physical aspects of the face and jaw to achieve the ideal smile.
 Most children do not require two phase treatment and Dr. Laprade only recommends early treatment for problems that have been scientifically proven to be beneficial to achieve results that likely would not be possible if treatment were delayed until the child was older.

 What if we skip early treatment?

 Delaying treatment may mean more extensive and invasive treatments in the future.
 It can also eliminate the ability of the orthodontist to fully repair the patient’s smile.
 Early treatment is sometimes the best way to obtain the ideal, long-lasting desired results.